SAP-samples/teched2025-DA160/exercises/ex2/README.md

 ## Exercise 2.2 Guided Tour: Create a user with BD viewer role

-In this exercise, we will create a user with **BD viewer** role in the BDC cockpit.
+In this exercise, you will see how to create a user with **BD viewer** role in the BDC cockpit.

-Due to the technical and time limitations, we will use guided tours for activities in this class which takes long time and affect the whole shared landscape.
+Due to the technical and time limitations, you will use guided tours for activities in this class which takes long time and affect the whole shared landscape.

 Guided tour is a pre-built, step-by-step interactive walkthrough within a product's demo environment, using tooltips, clear instructions, and highlighted features to lead prospects through key workflows and functionalities.
 When accessing a guided tour, please click the highlighted area to proceed to the next step.